IRS contractor who leaked Trump tax records sentenced to five years in prison

 She added that his actions constituted a “threat” to US democracy which “engenders the same fear that January 6 does,” in reference to the Capitol riot in early 2021.

-Prosecutors argued that Mr Littlejohn took great effort to attempt to get ahold of the records without detection, including by downloading information onto an iPad and later uploading it to a private site that he subsequently removed.
+Prosecutors argued that Mr Littlejohn made great effort to get hold of the records without detection, including by downloading information onto an iPad and later uploading it to a private site that he subsequently removed.

 Judge Reyes criticised the Department of Justice for only bringing one count against Mr Littlejohn.